 3. Crystal Cat Litter

-Pros: They absorb not only urine and waste moisture, but also the odour that comes with it.
-Because the silicone crystals can take in a lot of moisture, you don’t
+Pros: This is high quality cat litter.
+The crystals absorb not only urine and waste moisture, but also the odour that comes with it.
+Because the crystals in silicone cat litter can take in a lot of moisture, you don’t

 need as much of it in a tray as you would with a clay option.

 Description: We’re lumping these three types together because they’re virtually identical.
-They’re considered to be more ‘natural’ solutions, and therefore more likely to appeal to a cat’s instincts.
+You can include paper cat litter within this category as well.
+They’re considered to be more ‘natural’ solutions, (you may also see them called ‘alternative cat litter’) and therefore more likely to appeal to a cat’s instincts.
 They generally come in the form of little pellets.
+Most people consider this to be the safest cat litter, because it will be either mostly or completely free of chemicals.

 Pros: You can flush these products straight down the toilet after use, because they’re biodegradable.
 It’s easy to tell when the litter is used and ready to throw away, because the pellets dissolve into dust on contact with waste products.
 Natural cat litter is considered to be less likely to stick to cats paws and fur than other varieties.

-Cons: They’re generally not as absorbent as clay or crystal cat litter.
+Cons: Alternative cat litter is generally not as absorbent as clay or crystal cat litter.
 They’re also not as good as masking odour, although perfumed varieties are available that work to mask the smell.
 Because absorption isn’t as good, more litter is required each time to change the tray, so you’ll be buying new stock regularly.

 Various brands are available that combine several of the features of each product.
 You can buy clumping crystal litter, for example.
 You can also buy ‘deodorising’ variants of any type of cat litter to help with the smell.
 Things like grain size vary from brand to brand too, and therefore some brands are more likely to stick to your cat’s paws than others.
 Once you’ve decided on which form of cat litter sounds best to you, you’ll probably have to sample a few different brands until you find the one that works best for you and your cat.